-Writing an article about the price action patterns, or chart patterns, I noticed how popular the harmonic patterns are.
+Writing an article about price action patterns, or chart patterns, I noticed how popular harmonic patterns are.
 And I don’t know why many people are asking about a specific pattern: the Gartley pattern.
-It’s not a big deal the only difference between the harmonic patterns and the normal patterns is one of them is based on Fibonacci levels.
+It’s not a big deal, the only difference between the harmonic patterns and the normal patterns is one of them is based on Fibonacci levels.

 Most of us know Fibonacci levels and the love many traders have for them.
 When used in the right way, those levels can be highly profitable.
 And the Gartley Pattern is not an exception.

 So, if you’re starting to learn about the harmonic patterns and Fibonacci levels, this is a good way to start.
 I’m going to be talking about what’s and how it works, and in a very simple way, since I have dedicated myself to simplify Day Trading.
 Trading should not be complicated.

 The Gartley pattern chart is a harmonic chart pattern made by the price action of a financial instrument.
 The Gartley chart pattern is based on Fibonacci levels.
 And is made to help traders identify price points where a trend is going to break out or retrace.
 Most traders use the Gartley pattern to draw support and resistance levels.
 And it’s usually more used in the forex market.

 The Gartley pattern was noticed by a trader called Harold McKinley Gartley in the ’30.
 He was the first one to use statistical analysis in the financial market.
 Some people called the ‘222 pattern’ since you can find it in 222 pages of the Gartley book, called “Profits in the Market”

 To draw the Gartley pattern, you first need to successfully identify it.
 And it’s a bit of a hassle to do it.
 This pattern usually resembles an “M” or a “W” shape made by the price action in a chart.
 Basically for a bullish Gartley pattern rules, it will have the shape of an “M” and for bearish Gartley pattern it will be a “W”